Red Bluff Resident Earns Degree Through ASPIRE With Honors

 When her youngest son graduated from high school, Towne enrolled at Simpson.
 She first learned of the degree-completion program from her daughter, Christine, who earned her bachelor’s degree and teaching credential from the university.

-Towne was among 186 graduates at Simpson University’s spring commencement, including 47 from the Continuing Studies (ASPIRE) program.
+Towne was among 186 graduates at Simpson University’s spring commencement, including 47 from the Adult Studies (ASPIRE) program.
 She graduated with a 3.9 grade-point average making her eligible for Alpha Sigma Lambda, an honor society for students who receive a GPA of 3.8 or higher.

 “My daughter also graduated with honors so that was extra motivation for me,” said Towne.